angrykoala/wendigo/README.md

 mock.trigger();
 ```

+Trigger supports an optional response that will be used instead of the mock default response.
+It uses the same syntax (body, status, ...).

 **removeMock(url, options?)**
 Removes the mock with the given url.
 If the original mock has a method or queryString, these must be provided in options.